hery/Gon/README.md

 Gon
 ===

 Her.
-(Haven't seen the movie, but that's pretty much what the app is about.)

 ## 1.0

-* Alarm: store music file in device, play it at wake-up time.
+* Store music file in device, play them at wake-up time.
+* Read unread facebook messages, out-loud, with a quite piano music in the background to wake up on the right foot.
+    * Tap screen to switch to a banging switch totake other foot out of bed.

+## ToDo

+* Add name to settings
+* Fetch music from the internet
+* Read emails
+* Polish UI/UX